niyusum/luminescence/docs/lumen_law.md

 **Rationale:** Discord commands execute concurrently.
 Two simultaneous `/fuse` commands must not corrupt maiden inventory.

 **When to Use:**
-- ANY command that changes resources (energy, stamina, rikis, grace)
+- ANY command that changes resources (energy, stamina, lumees, auric coin)
 - ANY command that modifies inventory (maidens, items, equipment)
 - ANY button interaction that triggers state changes
 - Trading, fusion, summoning, battling, economy transactions